PasinduOG/DEV-BOT/README.md

 Ready to serve!
 Send commands to interact.

 When Bot Stops:
-🔴 DEV~BOT is Now Offline
+🔴 MASTER-CHIEF is Now Offline

 ⏹️ Status: Disconnected from WhatsApp
 🕐 Time: 07/02/2025, 02:15:20 PM